Edwards School of Business

 - An upper-year student who has not had a previous faculty action will be assigned a Repeat Year Action, and will be required to repeat or substitute (with permission) all courses in which a grade of less than 60% was obtained in that year.
 An upper-year student may attend Spring and Summer Terms in an attempt to raise their average and clear their faculty action.
 The student must repeat or substitute (with permission) the course(s) in which a grade of less than 60% was earned and raise the weighted average to 62%.
 For purposes of the average calculation, the grade(s) obtained at Spring and Summer Terms will be substituted for the original grade(s).
 If the 62% average is obtained, the faculty action will be removed and credit restored for those grades less than 60%.
 If the 62% average is not obtained, courses must be repeated in the next academic year.

-- An upper-year student who has had a previous faculty action in any college will be Required to Discontinue studies in the School for at least one year; re-apply for admission; and if re-admitted to the Edwards School of Business they will be required to repeat or substitute (with permission) all courses in which a grade of less than 60% was obtained in that year.
+- An upper-year student who has had a previous faculty action in any college will be Required to Discontinue studies in the School for at least two years; re-apply for admission; and if re-admitted to the Edwards School of Business they will be required to repeat or substitute (with permission) all courses in which a grade of less than 60% was obtained in that year.
 Students are rarely re-admitted after a second faculty action.
-Consult the Edwards School of Business Undergraduate Programs Office for further information.
+Consult the Edwards School of Business Student & Faculty Services Office for further information.

 - If a student with a faculty action attempts to clear the action by repeating courses at Spring and Summer Terms and is not successful in removing the action, those courses taken will be included in the subsequent academic year's average.

-- A student who fails 50 percent or more of the courses attempted in any one academic year will be Required to Discontinue.
+- A student who fails 50 percent or more of the courses attempted in any one academic year will be Required to Discontinue for at least one year if it is their first faculty action and at least two years if it is their second faculty action.

 Degree with Distinction